Rokr0k/SortingVisualizationNative/README.md

 You can see how computer sort in different ways with this program.

-Powered by OpenGL with GLFW
+Powered by OpenGL with GLFW, GLEW

 ## How to use